 In the most systematic way, Paul lays out the depravity of man and the grace of God in the early chapters of Romans.
 All humanity is depraved.
 None do right and all are under God's condemnation.
 None are disadvantaged by race, parentage, place of birth, or colour of skin, and no-one benefits from their nationality, bank balance, talents, qualifications, or education.
 All have fallen short of God's glory, but all have equal access to the riches of God's kindness read more...

-The heart is deceitful above all things, and desperately wicked and many interpret this verse to insist that being 'doers of the law' equates to keeping specific commandments or obeying certain rules, without understanding the shocking context of this verse.
-It is the general principle of 'law' and not a reference to specific commandments that is referred to here.. for the Bible, tells us that: by works of the law shall no man living be justified.
-And read more...
+Many interpret this verse to insist that being 'doers of the law' equates to keeping specific commandments or obeying certain rules, without understanding the shocking context of this verse.
+It is the general principle of 'law' and not a reference to specific commandments that is referred to here, for the Bible, tells us: "By works of the law shall no man living be justified."
+And yet those that are trapped in legalism insist that this verse requires us to read more...

-In the first few chapters of Romans Paul shows that God will judge people in accordance with light they have received.
-The Jews, who were given the Law and the Prophets and will be judged by the light of God's Word.
-They will be judged by the holy scriptures which were given to them by the holy prophets - but the bottom line for every Jew is that all have sinned and all fall short of the glory of God.
-All are under condemnation; all are charged as guilty sinners, read more...
+In the first few chapters of Romans, Paul shows that God will judge people in accordance with light they have received.
+The Jews, who were given the Law and the Prophets, will be judged by the light of God's Word.
+They will be judged by the holy scriptures which were given to them by the holy prophets, but the bottom line for every Jew is that all have sinned and all fall short of the glory of God.
+All are under condemnation, all are charged as guilty read more...

-In a day when a sugar-coated gospel is proclaimed by so many, the fundamental truth of the pure gospel that Paul lays out so systematically..in his epistle to the Romans is rejected, ignored, ridiculed and disregarded by many in Christendom today.. and yet Romans is the seedbed of our faith - giving the fullest presentation of the good news of Christ from the pen of Paul - God's great apostle, who was chosen to deliver much of the Church-age read more...
+In a day when a sugar-coated gospel is proclaimed by so many, the fundamental truth of the pure gospel that Paul lays out so systematically in his epistle to the Romans is rejected, ignored, ridiculed and disregarded by many in Christendom today.
+But Romans is the seedbed of our faith, giving the fullest presentation of the good news of Christ from the pen of Paul, God's great apostle who was chosen to deliver much of the Church-age doctrine which had been hidden read more...

 Paul had to show that they too were equally under God's righteous condemnation.
 They too had to understand that Jewish rites, rituals, merit, read more...